 We are beginning a short series of posts on fine tuning the internal workings of your organization, primarily the systems and the policies behind them.
-We worked with Bill Dann and Jen Jarvis to create the series as they are the initiators of much of this work within PGS.
+We worked with Bill Dann to create the series as he is the initiator of much of this work within PGS.
 Our series covers the topic from 5 angles:

 - Defining systems or processes